austinlparker/otel-todo/README.md

 At this point, you're ready to run!
 If you're deploying to a managed Kubernetes cluster, like GKE, then make sure you've filled out the `values.yaml` file appropriately with static IP addresses for the client, server, and collector and set the `serviceType` to `LoadBalancer`.
 If deploying locally, you'll want to use `NodePort` for the service type.
 You'll also need to set the `lightstepKey` value with the project access token from your Lightstep project.

-You can run `helm install <name> ./helm` to deploy everything to Kubernetes.
+You can run `helm install <name> ./helm` to deploy everything to Kubernetes locally.
+If you're using Codefresh, make sure you update the `codefresh.yml` file